-In addition to the rather low interest rate, a withholding tax is applied to interests generated by Czech or Spanish loans.
+One drawback of ViaInvest is that a withholding tax is applied to interests generated by Czech or Spanish loans.
 It amounts to 15% in Spain and 19% in Czech Republic.
-It’s apparently possible to avoid it by providing a tax certificate, but getting it in France is a big headache so I didn’t bother.
+It’s apparently possible to avoid it by providing a tax certificate.
+Unfortunately, getting it in France is a big headache so I didn’t bother.
 As a result I’ve decided to exclude these two countries from my auto-invest configuration.

 In the past, the platform suffered from several cash drags, as there were not enough loans available to meet investors’ demand.
 Fortunately, the loans supply has greatly increased.
 Still, in January 2021, the loans supply is really low, which often results in an empty loans list.